 The Company offers standard product warranties which provide assurance that the product will function as expected and in accordance with specifications.
 Customers cannot purchase warranties separately and these warranties do not give rise to a separate performance obligation.
 The Company permits the return of product under certain circumstances, mainly upon at or near product expiration, instances of shipping errors or where product is damaged in transit.
 The Company accrues for the customer's right to return as part of its variable consideration.

 Concentration of Revenue

-Two of the Company's largest customers account for 100% of total product revenue for the six months ended June 30, 2021.
+The Company's three customers account for 100% of total product revenue for the nine months ended September 30, 2021.